Sales by Product Tag Report

 • Refunds

-Utilize these data segments to look at the current financial and inventory situations for each product tag inside the chosen range of dates.
+Utilize these data segments to look at the current financial and inventory situations for each product tag within the chosen range of dates.

 Reports similar to Sales by Product Tag

-If you look at the deals information differently, you can see multiple trends in deals and stock patterns.
-The rundown by product tags can be more useful when a store supervisor modifies time spans and contrasts information between several time periods.
+If you look at the sales data differently, you can see multiple trends in sales and inventory patterns.
+The rundown by product tags can be more useful when a store manager adjusts time spans and compares information between several time periods.

-This instrument permits creating a sales by product tag report with a bigger number of configured options than basically changing time spans for data analysis.
+This tool allows creating a Sales by Product Tag report with a larger number of configured options than simply changing time spans for data analysis.
 Generate the summary of sales based on other factors available in the store database.

 shopify sales by product tag

-In conjunction with the variant sales, a store manager can often use such summaries as:
+In conjunction with variant sales, a store manager can often use such summaries as:

-• Sales by Order Tags.
-See the financial summary for groups of products in your store.
-Get sales data based on orders grouped by the tags you attached.
+• Sales by Order Tags: See the financial summary for groups of products in your store.
+Get sales data based on the tags you attached.

 A store manager can also use less similar reports to get an additional view on sales.
 This can be done with such summaries as:

-• Sales by Collection.
-Get a detailed breakdown on sales split by product collection.
-It is another way to look at sales in a store beside the direct sales by product or sales by variant reports.
+• Sales by Collection: Get a detailed breakdown of sales split by product collection.
+This is another way to view sales in a store, besides the direct sales by product or sales by variant reports.
+This report is grouped by collection name and sorted by the quantity of purchased items from each collection.

-• Sales by Vendor > Product > Variant.
-Similar to the Sales by Vendor report, but more detailed.
+• Sales by Vendor > Product > Variant: Similar to the Sales by Vendor and Sales by Collection reports, but more detailed.
 The report is sorted by vendor, product, and variant.

 The default table with the data on sales by product tag consists of such columns as: